evanx/component-validator/README.md

 #### Component supervisor

-Note that the component supervisor implementation is yet to be implemented as per this spec, drawing from the following of my projects:
+Note that the component supervisor implementation is yet to be implemented as per this spec, drawing from similar work in the following of my projects:
 - https://github.com/evanx/mpush-redis
 - https://github.com/evanx/chronica
 - https://github.com/evanx/redex